machine mastery

 Frequently Asked Questions

-The factory default is 93°C (200°F), indicated as “0” in the adjustment menu.
+Factory default is 93°C (200°F), shown as “0” in adjustment menu.

 Can I adjust between the preset settings?